itzadamh/ItzAdamH/README.md

 # Getting to know me?
-- 👀 I’m particularly interested in Software Development
+- 👀 I’m particularly interested in Software Development.
+- 🏫 I'm currently a Second Year B.Sc Computer Science Student @ DCU.
+I am enjoying learning new languages and getting hands-on experience.
-- 🏫 I'm currently studying for a QQI Level 5 Certificate in Software Development.
-I hope to further my studies and progress to university to study Computer Science
+  -  I have already obtained a QQI Level 5 Certificate in Software Development from the Drogheda Institute of Further Education (DIFE).
-- 🔭 The language I am focused on currently is Python
+- 🔭 The language I am most familiar with is Python.
-- 💻 I have played around with HTML, CSS, Javascript & Kotlin
+- 💻 I have played around with HTML, CSS, Javascript & Kotlin, and more recently C.
 - 📝 I still consider myself a beginner in all of the languages I have mentioned.
-I am eager to further develop my skills in these languages
+I am eager to further develop my skills in these languages.